Last Updated on May 28, 2023 by Ellen

 We haven’t looked back.
 It’s clear to us how fortunate we are — to unwrap and experience this gift of retired budget travel.
 We both are immensely grateful.

-Thanks for reading, “Retire early and slow travel the world.”
+Thanks for reading, “Retire early and slow travel the world: Our story.”

 Earth Vagabonds Newsletter